zammad/zammad-admin-documentation/system/objects/external-data-source-example.rst

 Now you need to provide the keys for the search result values and labels.
 As already mentioned, we are looking for the ``id`` and the ``title`` of our products.
-If not already happened, it is now a good time to look in the preview of the *Search result list*.
+If you haven't already, it is now a good time to look at the preview of the *Search result list*.

 .. code::